GLOBAL MARKETS-Tech problems keep shares shaky, dollar gets GDP boost

 “The market is still nervous, and there’s a feeling you never know what Trump will do.
 But excessive wariness is likely to gradually wane,” he added.

-The dollar index rose 0.46 percent, and the Japanese yen weakened 0.81 percent versus the greenback at 106.22 per dollar.
+The 10-year U.S. Treasuries yield dropped to 2.76 percent, its lowest level in seven weeks.
+The two-year yield stood at 2.26 percent.

-Dollar gains put pressure on commodities.
-Spot gold dropped 1.0 percent to $1,331.48 an ounce.
+“There’s a general rotation from risky assets towards safe haven assets ... with weakened equities and trade war tensions in the general backdrop,” said ING rates strategist Benjamin Schroeder.

-Benchmark Brent oil was last at $69.08, down 0.55 percent on the day as a report of increasing U.S. crude inventories from industry group American Petroleum Institute (API) surprised many traders.
+In commodity markets meanwhile, oil prices slipped as a report of increasing U.S. crude inventories from industry group American Petroleum Institute (API) surprised many traders.